Om-more/HunarHub/README.md

 advice into **Add Product**, then checks **History** to see everything they've listed, and **Events** for offline/online opportunities to sell or showcase work.

-## Known limitations

-Documented here deliberately, so contributors and reviewers know exactly where the prototype currently falls short:

-- **Pricing advice is not grounded in real market data.** Gemini estimates a price from its training knowledge, not from live comparable listings.
-- **Events page is static HTML**, not backed by any data source — it does not update and is not personalized to the artisan's craft or location.
-- **No authentication or per-artisan accounts.** Every visitor shares the same `data.csv`; there's no way to scope history to one person.
-- **CSV storage has no locking**, so concurrent writes can corrupt data under load.
-- **No conversation memory.** Every chat message is stateless; the assistant has no awareness of prior questions or the artisan's product history.
-- **`/api/save-product` and `/api/get-products` are unauthenticated** and
-  open to anyone who can reach the server.

 ## Roadmap